Last Updated on February 21, 2024 by Lori Walker

-Cookies are a beloved sweet treat enjoyed by people worldwide, but it can be frustrating when they don’t turn out as expected—one of the most common problems people have when baking cookies is burning them on the bottom.
+Cookies are globally beloved as a delectable dessert, but it can be disheartening when they do not meet expectations.
+One of the most frequent frustrations when making cookies is accidentally burning the bottom.

 So why do cookies burn on the bottom?
 If you’ve ever experienced this issue, you’re probably wondering why this happens and how you can avoid it in the future.